Kota Neelima: Research and writing

 Neelima has written books on the poor and women in India in both genres of fiction and non-fiction.
 Her novels Riverstones and Moneylender are based on rural farmers in India, and her novel Shoes of the Dead includes a focus on farmer suicides.
 In 2016, filmmaker Vetrimaaran optioned Shoes of The Dead to be adapted into a film.
 Her novel The Honest Season is a political thriller with a female journalist as the lead character.

 Her non-fiction book Widows of Vidarbha: Making of Shadows is about the life of widows after the suicides of their farmer husbands due to agriculture distress in Vidarbha region of Maharashtra.
 In a review for the Hindustan Times, Manjula Narayan writes, "The writing is taut, often ironic, and devoid of unnecessary adjectives and stylistic flourishes.
 Instead, the author allows the women to speak, putting down the nuances of each of their stories, almost editing herself out.
 The result is a book that's filled with stark pain, one that's almost unbearably honest."
 Her non-fiction works also include two books on spirituality.
 One of them, Tirupati: A Guide to Life has been translated to Hindi, Telugu and Tamil languages.

 As a journalist, Neelima covered politics as a principal correspondent for The Indian Express and was the Political Editor of The Sunday Guardian.
 Neelima writes in Economic and Political Weekly, The Huffington Post India, The Quint, The Wire, DNA, and Hindustan Times.
 Her research organization, Institute of Perception Studies (IPS), maps rural distress and advocates for solutions, and is also the founder of Rate The Debate, a campaign about media reforms.
 She is also heading Hakku Initiative, Hyderabad, which is a campaign-based and solution-oriented initiative, some of its campaigns are 'Is Hyderabad Monsoon Ready?.', Citizen Safety and Wine Shops', Sanitation Warriors of Hyderabad, Wall Against Citizens, Paddy Farmers of Telangana, Close Drain Save Lifes, Citizen Referendum on Wine Shops in Hyderabad.
 Her academic articles are on distress, farmer suicides and reforms on electoral system in India, such as 'Right to Recall'.
 She also speaks at academic institutions on topics including agricultural crisis and gender.
-She was awarded in the Exceptional Women of Excellence category at the Women Economic Forum (WEF) 2019.
 Her initiative StudioAdda conducts periodic outreach events like art and photography shows, and discussions on social, economic and political conditions of India.